AKRUshdi/Week-sPlanning/README.md

-# lab-agile-planning
+# Week-sPlanning

-This repo is for a lab for agile planning
+This repo is for testing Zenhub for week's plan